 How long does the patent licensing process take?

-Depending on the type of license being applied for, licensing can occur as quickly as 1 month, as might be the case with an Evaluation License or QuickLaunch technology.
+Depending on the type of license being applied for, licensing can occur as quickly as 1 month, as might be the case with an Evaluation License.
 A Commercial License typically takes longer, especially if applying for exclusivity, depending on the complexity of the application.

 How much will I have to pay up-front?

 Up-front fees vary depending on the license.
 Evaluation licenses have a minimal one-time fee.
-QuickLaunch licenses have a pre-negotiated value listed with the technology.
 Commercial licenses are negotiated after submission of the license application and supporting commercialization plan.

 What percentage in royalties does NASA Armstrong require under a Commercial License Agreement?